10 Best CLM Software for Contract Lifecycle Management (2026)

 This matters for organizations sitting on hundreds or thousands of signed contracts with no centralized way to know what is inside them.
 Upload your contract portfolio and LinkSquares extracts the key data, builds a searchable database, and surfaces the information that drives decisions: which contracts are expiring soon, which vendors have the most favorable terms, where your obligations are highest.

 The Finalize module handles pre-signature workflows (drafting, approval, signing), giving the platform full lifecycle coverage.
+Teams weighing whether that lifecycle coverage justifies the price often compare LinkSquares alternatives before committing.
 However, the pre-signature capabilities are noticeably less mature than the post-signature analytics that define the product.

-LinkSquares has been named a G2 Leader for 17 consecutive quarters, and 98% of its G2 reviewers rate it 4 or 5 stars.
+LinkSquares reports being named a G2 Leader for 17 consecutive quarters, with the large majority of its G2 reviewers rating it 4 or 5 stars.

 Key Features: